Kuta, Bali: Administration

 Kuta is now the center of an extensive tourist-oriented urban area that merges into the neighboring towns.
 Legian, to the north, is the commercial hub of Kuta and the site of many restaurants and entertainment spots.
 Most of the area's big beachfront hotels are in the southern section of Tuban.

 Legian and Seminyak are northern extensions of Kuta along Jl.
 Legian and Jl.
 Basangkasa.
 They are somewhat quieter suburbs with cottage-style accommodations, where many of the expat crowd live.
 Also to the north are Petitenget, Berawa, Canggu, and Seseh — new and quieter continuations of Kuta's beach.
 They are easy to reach through Abian Timbul or Denpasar and Kerobokan.
-Several large hotels are located in this area: the Oberoi Bali, Hard Rock Hotel Bali, the Intan Bali Village, the Legian Bali in Petitenget, the Dewata Beach, and the Bali Sani Suites in Berawa.
+Several large hotels are located in this area: the Oberoi Bali, Template:Multiple imageHard Rock Hotel Bali, the Intan Bali Village, the Legian Bali in Petitenget, the Dewata Beach, and the Bali Sani Suites in Berawa.

 History

+In its early history, Kuta was a small fishing village.
+As Kuta, specifically Kuta beach, became increasingly popular among Western visitors in the 1930s, the village began to grow.
+In the 1960s, Kuta became a popular destination for tourists and surfers due to good wave conditions.
+Kuta continued to grow in the 1970s, with hotels, souvenir shops, and restaurants opening in response to increasing tourism.

+2002 bombings

+On 12 October 2002, Kuta was the site of two bombings carried out by Jemaah Islamiyah suicide bombers, a violent Islamist group.
+At 11:05 p.m., a suicide bomber detonated a bomb inside his backpack at the nightclub Paddy's Pub, injuring many.
+Around 20 seconds later, a more explosive car bomb was detonated in a white Mitsubishi van in the bar Sari Club, opposite Paddy's Pub on Legian Street.

+The heavily populated residential and commercial district sustained substantial damage, with a crater one meter (3.3 feet) deep created by the car bomb.
+There were 202 fatalities and 209 injuries.

 Bali bombing memorial

-After the first Bali Bombing in 2002 at Kuta, which killed 202 people including 88 Australians, a permanent memorial was built on the site of the destroyed Paddy's Pub on Legian Street.
-(A new bar, named "Paddy's: Reloaded", was reopened further along Legian Street.)
+After the Bali bombings in 2002 at Kuta, which killed 202 people including 88 Australians, a permanent memorial was built on the site of the destroyed Paddy's Pub on Legian Street.
+(A new bar, named "Paddy's: Reloaded", was reopened further along Legian Street).
 The memorial is made of intricately carved stone, set with a large marble plaque, which bears the names and nationalities of each of those killed.
 It is flanked by the national flags of the victims.
 The monument is well-maintained and illuminated at night.

 The memorial was dedicated on 12 October 2004, the second anniversary of the attack.
 The dedication included a Balinese Hindu ceremony and the opportunity for mourners to lay flowers and other offerings.
-The Australian ambassador and Indonesian officials attended the ceremony as most of the victims were Australians.
+The Australian ambassador and Indonesian officials attended the ceremony as most of the victims were Australian.